floragunncom/search-guard-docs/concepts.md

 * Search Guard **maps** the user and her backend roles to **internal Search Guard roles**
  * sometimes this mapping resembles the backend roles 1:1, but more often than not you want to define dedicated roles for your specific ES use case.
 * Search Guard determines the **permissions** associated with the internal Search Guard role, and decides whether the action the user wants to perform is allowed or not
- * If your are using docuement- and field-level-security, you can also apply more fine grained permissions based on document types and individual fields
+ * If your are using document- and field-level-security, you can also apply more fine grained permissions based on document types and individual fields

 ## Credentials